valheim-server-help/valheim-server-help.github.io/howToConnect.md

 6. Click Connect

 Your game should then connect to the server.
-If it doesn't refer to [Connection Troubleshooting](connectionTroubleshooting.md), or try asking for assistance in [the Discord]
+If it doesn't try asking for assistance in [the Discord]

 ## Auto join a server when first launching the game